How much does functional medicine Cost?

 The costs of functional medicine fall into a few categories:

-Doctor’s time: Almost all of these services are billed by the hour (or as close as we can get while using the best, legal billing codes).
+• Doctor’s time: Almost all of these services are billed by the hour (or as close as we can get while using the best, legal billing codes for our US patients).
 This includes the time I spend gathering and processing the information about the case, designing a treatment plan and keeping a complete record of the case, as well as the “face-to-face” time with each patient educating them, working out a treatment plan and following up periodically.
 I always try to be as efficient as possible to maximize the results and quality of care, while minimizing the costs as much as possible.
 See more about my values here.

-Nutraceutical supplements: Supplements can be powerful tools to improve health and are a part of pretty much every treatment plan.
+• Nutraceutical supplements: Supplements can be powerful tools to improve health and are a part of pretty much every treatment plan.
 Our goal is to make sure you are getting the best bang for your buck and using the most effective supplements for your specific case.
 I don’t want my patients on a huge bag of supplements every month.
-I want to use the ones that are clinically-effective and cost-effective for each person.
+I want to use the ones that are clinically-effective, supported by rigorous scientific evidence, and cost-effective for each person.
 It is critical to use high-quality supplements from reputable companies with good quality control practices, or they might have the wrong dosages, be dangerously contaminated with toxins, and might not even contain what is on the label.
 We can recommend the most appropriate products that you can trust and get them to you at a discounted rate.

 The costs of all of these services will vary based on case and location, but there are some common parts that will allow us to give a general ballpark.
 Things are further complicated because we have patients in several different countries and operate in different currencies.
 See the breakdown of costs for your country below.